cxong/cdogs-sdl/README.md

 C-Dogs SDL is a port of a really fun old DOS game to modern operating systems, using the SDL media libraries for graphics, sound and input (hence the name).

+For the latest release notes please see https://github.com/cxong/cdogs-sdl/wiki/Release-Notes

 For more information about the original C-Dogs read 'original\_readme.txt'.